-

 Make a backup plan for emergencies

-- Be prepared — in extreme cases, victims may determine they need to leave home for their safety, and their children’s safety.
-If your partner has been physically abusive, or threatened violence, it is a good idea to hide a bag of essentials in the event the abuse escalates to the point you need to leave.
-In a safe place accessible only to you, keep items such as: medications, spare cash (if available), a change of clothes, phone charger, and IDs.
-This is also recommended if your partner has access to a weapon.
+- Be prepared.
+In extreme cases, you may determine that you need to leave home for your safety, and your children’s safety.
+If your partner has been physically abusive or threatened violence — especially if they have access to a gun — it might be a good idea to hide a bag of essentials in the event the abuse escalates to the point where you need to leave.

-- Plan the fastest and easiest routes out of your home (and if you can, share with your children) in the event you need to quickly escape.
+- Plan the fastest and easiest routes out of your home (and if you can, share them with your children) in the event you need to quickly escape.
+Visit the National Domestic Violence Hotline website to search for local shelters for domestic abuse victims.

 Manage your situation with help from these resources

-- For families with special needs, please contact your installation Exceptional Family Member Program Family Support staff.
+- For families with special needs, contact your installation Exceptional Family Member Program family support staff.

 Domestic Abuse Victim Advocate Locator